AlessioLaiso/alessiolaiso.github.io/README.md

 $ npm start
 ```

-This script starts a webserver will live-reload with `dist` as server root.
+This script starts a webserver using live-reload with `dist` as server root.

 ## Deploy